The Neon Demon: Filming

 Principal photography on the film began in Los Angeles on March 30, 2015.
 Locations included downtown Los Angeles, while the motel sequences were shot on location at a real motel in Pasadena.
+Natasha Braier was hired as the film's cinematographer.

 Soundtrack

 Composer Cliff Martinez, who collaborated with director Refn on Drive, stated the films have similar styles, musically speaking, noting that for The Neon Demon he sought a "sparse electronic score."
 He stated in an interview that the first half of the film resembles "a melodrama like Valley of the Dolls, and the second half is like The Texas Chain Saw Massacre."
 According to Refn and Martinez the soundtrack was influenced by Giorgio Moroder, Goblin, Kraftwerk, Vangelis and Tangerine Dream.

 The soundtrack for the film was released on June 24, 2016, physically and through digital download, before being released on vinyl on July 8, 2016, by Milan Records.
 Sia composed an original song for the film titled "Waving Goodbye".
 On May 24, 2016, at the Cannes Soundtrack 2016 awards, Cliff Martinez was recognized best composer of the Cannes film festival for his soundtrack to The Neon Demon.

 Refn's nephew (and actress Brigitte Nielsen's son) Julian Winding contributed two tracks: "Demon Dance" and "Mine", the latter performed by his band Sweet Tempest.
+An album of songs selected by Refn that inspired The Neon Demon was released in 2017 under the title The Wicked Die Young.